Polymehr/renpydeskgen/README.md

 * :warning: If you want to use the script without a terminal (e.g. running it from the file manager or desktop file), the GUI tool `zenity` should be installed on your system.
-Otherwise, the script will silently log to the system log and choose some defaults that you may not want.
+Otherwise, the script will silently log to the system log and choose some defaults that you may not want.<br>
+  In the case that you cannot or don't want to do this you may want to set `Terminal=true` in `renpy_desktop_generator.desktop`.
 * For the correct handling of icons the *ImageMagick* suite **must be installed**.
 If the icon is not in `.png` format, some launchers might not support it.<br>